Steiner-254/aws-reStart/Week 2/Day3.md

 - Manage group accounts
 - Elevate permissions by using the suand sudo commands
 - Describe AWS Identity and Access Management (IAM), the authentication service that Amazon Web Services (AWS) uses

+## Managing users
+- In this section, you will learnhow to create users and manage their passwords.
+-